 The Pat Harrison Waterway District must continue demonstrating that it is accomplishing its broad mission in a responsible, efficient manner and continuing to provide services that counties and the state will support.
-The district realizes that it must continue being proactive to identify and provide services that are important to State and local elected officials, regulatory entities, current and potential member counties and cities, and Mississippi residents and tourists.
-With this in mind, the district has three (3) primary priorities for 2023-2027; 1) continue recruiting new county and city members, 2) expand efforts to secure federal funding for single and multi-county projects to leverage district funds; and 3) be flexible to respond to Covid-19 pandemic's unprecedented demand for safe, outdoor recreation.
+The district realizes that it must continue being proactive to identify and provide services that are important to State and Local elected officials, regulatory entities, current and potential member counties and cities, and Mississippi residents and tourists.
+With this in mind, the district has three (3) primary priorities for 2024-2028; 1) continue recruiting new county and city members, 2) expand efforts to secure federal funding for single and multi-county projects to leverage district funds; and 3) be flexible in responding to Covid-19 pandemic's unprecedented demand for safe, outdoor recreation and supplemental funding.
 First, regarding new members, the district's 2019-2023 5-year Strategic Plan, discussed the district's concerns about counties withdrawing from the district.
-A concerted effort was made to quantify and educate current and potential members on the benefits and costs of district membership.
-The district anticipates seeing the benefits of those efforts by entering into negotiations with potential new city and county members in FY 2022.
-The Mississippi Legislature explicitly authorized interested counties to join the district (H. Bill 1661 Sec.
+A concerted effort has been made to quantify the benefits and costs of district membership and educate legislators and current and potential members the costs and benefits.
+The district anticipates seeing the benefits of those efforts by entering into negotiations with potential new city and county members in FY 2023.
+The Mississippi Legislature has explicitly authorized new counties to join the district (H. Bill 1661 Sec.
 6, 2019 Regular Session, March 3, 2019).